Skip to main content

 Gardens Are Hyper Local Hubs

-A garden could be a university campus maintaining solar panels in Nigeria, a waste collection cooperative in Cape Town, an agroforestry collective in Brazil, or a school tree-planting program in Uganda.
-Each garden has its own team, its own actions, its own governance — and its own on-chain identity.
+A garden could be a university campus maintaining solar panels in Nigeria, a waste collection cooperative in Cape Town, an agroforestry collective in Brazil, or a public-goods education garden in Kenya.
+Each garden has its own team, its own actions, its own governance - and its own community-owned infrastructure.

-Each garden gets its own Octant Vault for yield-bearing deposits, its own Cookie Jars for petty cash operations, and its own Hypercerts for impact certification.
-Capital grows locally, governed by the community that earned it.
+Each garden gets its own Octant Vault for impact-aligned deposits, its own Cookie Jars for frequent operational payouts, and its own Hypercerts for impact certification.
+Capital is coordinated locally, and harvested yield is routed by the community that earned it.

 Garden Areas Of Focus

-Gardens organize their work into five action domains, each with specific impact metrics:
+Gardens organize their work into four action domains, each with specific impact metrics:

-AgroforestryTrees planted, species diversity, canopy cover, harvest yieldAgroforestryDAO Brasil
+AgroforestryTrees planted, species diversity, canopy cover, harvest yieldAgroforestDAO

-Waste ManagementKg diverted from landfill, recycling rate, area cleanedCape Town Sarafu
+Waste ManagementKg diverted from landfill, recycling rate, area cleanedMuizenberg Community Garden

-Solar InfrastructurekWh generated, panels maintained, outages preventedUniversity of Nigeria Nsukka
+Solar InfrastructurekWh generated, panels maintained, outages preventedTAS HUB

 Create Relationships With Other Gardens

-Gardens don't operate in isolation.
-The Greenpill Network connects gardens across regions, enabling shared learning, cross-garden evaluations, and collective funding opportunities.
+Gardens do not operate in isolation.
+The Greenpill Network connects green connecters across regions, enabling shared learning, cross-garden evaluations, and collective funding opportunities.
 A garden in Cape Town can learn from an agroforestry operation in Brazil, and evaluators can assess impact across multiple gardens.

 Trust in Green Goods flows from neighbors verifying neighbors, not from distant algorithms or centralized authorities.